Moodstocks/redisk/README.md

 * an extensible backend layer via a Redis API C-based skeleton,
 * [Tokyo Cabinet](http://fallabs.com/tokyocabinet/) as default backend.

+You can use it with or without the server-stack, i.e in an embedded fashion by taking benefit of the `rk_tcdb_t` C programmatic API.

+The backend layer has been inspired from another similar project called [lycadb](https://github.com/nicolasff/lycadb) by [yowgi](http://twitter.com/yowgi).

+## Use cases

 It should be interesting for you if you want to run/embedd Redis e.g:

-* on a mobile device with limited RAM,
+* on a mobile device with limited RAM, e.g.:
+  * as an alternative embedded data store, to manipulate data the Redis way,
+  * to implement a general purpose on-disk URL cache,
+  * to implement a persistent store used to collect client-side logs, tasks, etc to be handled asynchronously,
 * on a development machine on which a production dataset may not fit in memory,
+* on a production machine:
+  * as a backend to collect a very large amount of logs (e.g. see [Fluent event collector](http://fluentd.org/doc/overview.html)),
   * as a slave dedicated to disk-based replication.

-You can use it with or without the server-stack, i.e in an embedded fashion by taking benefit of the `rk_tcdb_t` C programmatic API.

-The backend layer has been inspired from another similar project called [lycadb](https://github.com/nicolasff/lycadb) by [yowgi](http://twitter.com/yowgi).

 ## Install